Wyre Rivers Trust

 Dr. Heather Stott

-Hobbies: Climbing, Walking, Kayaking
+Hobbies: Climbing, walking, kayaking

 Sam studied wildlife ecology and conservation science and has joined WRT after learning practical land management and survey skills as a woodland trainee with an environmental contractor.
 Sam will predominantly be planting riparian woodlands with groups of volunteers and leading health walks throughout the catchment.